awslabs/time-addressable-media-store/README.md

 **Note:** An associated repository [time-addressable-media-store-tools](https://github.com/aws-samples/time-addressable-media-store-tools) is available to be used as a sample to give you a basic Web UI to help visualize your TAMS Store.

-Access to the API is controlled by Cognito.
+### Authorization

+The API uses a Lambda Authorizer to validate JWT tokens and enforce scope-based authorization.
+You have three authentication options:

+1. **Use the deployed Cognito User Pool** (default when both `JwtIssuerUrl` and `LambdaAuthorizerArn` are left blank)
+   - Cognito User Pool is deployed
+   - A Lambda Authorizer is deployed to validate Cognito-issued JWT tokens

+2. **Use your own JWT issuer** (by providing `JwtIssuerUrl` during deployment)
+   - Cognito is NOT deployed
+   - A Lambda Authorizer is deployed to validate JWT tokens from your specified issuer
+   - Useful when you have an existing identity provider that issues JWT tokens

+3. **Use your own Lambda Authorizer** (by providing `LambdaAuthorizerArn` during deployment)
+   - Cognito is NOT deployed
+   - No Lambda Authorizer is deployed
+   - You provide your own custom authorization logic

+**Note:** Only one of `JwtIssuerUrl` or `LambdaAuthorizerArn` can be provided.
+If you provide either parameter, Cognito will not be created and Cognito-related outputs will be empty.

+#### Using Cognito (Default)

 The solution comes with an App Client already created for you.
 If required, you can create others for differing access patterns as required.

-Whether you are using the pre-configured App Client or whether you create your own, you will need to authenticate with the API using an `Authorization` header.
+You will need to authenticate with the API using an `Authorization` header.
 The header follows the traditional `Bearer {token}` syntax.

 The guide below assumes you are using **Client credentials** [OAuth 2.0 grant](https://docs.aws.amazon.com/cognito/latest/developerguide/federation-endpoints-oauth-grants.html) for "machine-to-machine" access using the pre-configured App Client.
-It also describes how to generate the access token you will need to place in the header.

 To request an access token, you will require 4 pieces of information: